ppeerttu/instagram-clone/rest-api/README.md

 In order to quickly get your hands dirty, follow these steps:

 1. Install dependencies: `npm install`
+2. Create a network for local development: `docker network create ig-clone-dev`
-2. Run the server by using `docker-compose up`
+3. Run the server by using `docker-compose up`
    * In case you don't have Docker, you can run it directly on host by issuing `npm start`
+     * Please note that some environment variables has to be populated
+   * In order to connect to `auth-service`, launch that first
 4. The server should be up and running either in port `4000` or some other in case your not using Docker